 Incense Safety Instruction

-Burn times can vary depending on several different factors.
-A slight breeze from a window or an air conditioning vent can make your incense burn considerably faster.
-We have noticed that using a ceiling fan on a low setting makes our incense burn at least 25% faster.
-Burn times can also vary from batch to batch.
-Incense is made from natural materials that can change from season to season and year to year.
-Oil content and moisture content can both affect burn times.
+In terms of incense pack sizes and burn times, it's important to note that the information provided on many incense listings is intended as a guide only.
+Most incense is packaged by weight, and the number of sticks per packet can vary from one batch to the next.
+For incense packaged by weight, the number of sticks per packet is given as a guide only, not as a promise.
+Burn times can also vary depending on several different factors.
+A slight breeze from a window or an air conditioning vent can cause incense to burn faster, as can using a ceiling fan on a low setting.
+Burn times can also vary from batch to batch, as incense is made from natural materials that can change from season to season and year to year.
+The oil content and moisture content of incense can both affect burn times.

 The type of burner used can also affect burn times.
 If a burner encloses the incense in any way, it can restrict air flow and cause the incense to burn slower.
 In some cases, the burner may restrict air flow so much that the incense won't burn properly and will self-extinguish.
 This is particularly true of cone burners, especially those shaped like dragon heads or castles.

 While burning incense can be a relaxing and enjoyable experience, it's essential to exercise caution and use incense in a safe manner.
 By following these guidelines, you can safely enjoy the benefits of burning incense.